De-Li/Vidor_QRcode/README.md

+#Fork by Derry
+I forked this official repository for developing FPGA-based QR-code decoding.

 # VidorFPGA

 This repository includes FPGA IP Blocks compatible with the Arduino Vidor family of products and is aimed to users already familiar with FPGA development process.